smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

 (``clang::ClassTemplateDecl::Common::InjectedClassNameType`` declared in
 ``DeclTemplate.h``) in the C++ clang implementation.

-[Question: The second invariant, if accurate, seemingly suggests that the ICNT could just as easily be retrieved from the templated declaration as from the ``Common`` structure.
+[TODO: Question: The second invariant, if accurate, seemingly suggests that the ICNT could just as easily be retrieved from the templated declaration as from the ``Common`` structure.
 So why redundantly store it in the latter?]